Department of Social Science

 Woehl, Kathryn (2010) Professor; B.S.
 North Dakota State University, M.S.
 St. Cloud State University, M.A, Ph.D.
 University of North Dakota

-CJ 252.
-Introduction to the Social and Criminal Justice System.
+CJ 201.
+Introduction to Criminal Justice.
 3 Credits.

 Typically Offered: Fall.